-1. Is the Base Station powered up - the Status LED on the back of the Base Station should have green double flashes about every second.
-If not, please power up

-- 2. The Base Station is powered up, but the Status LED indicates a fault has happened by missing every fifth green double flash.
+- 1. Is the Base Station powered up the Status LED on the back of the Base Station should have green double flashes about every second.
+If not, please power up the Base Station.
+All components should automatically connect to the Base Station after a few seconds. - 2.
+The Base Station is powered up, but the Status LED indicates a fault has happened by missing every fifth green double flash.
 Power down and power up the Base Station.
 All components should reconnect to the Base Station after a few seconds.
-The fault message in the Base Station will continue (every fifth double flash is skipped) - this just shows that a fault has happened in the past and can be ignored.
-If the components still do not connect to the base please contact Revolabs Support. - 3.
+The fault message in the Base Station will continue (every fifth double flash is skipped) this just shows that a fault has happened in the past and can be ignored.
+If the components still do not connect to the base please contact Yamaha Unified Communications Support. - 3.
 Are the Dialer, Microphone, and Speaker out of reach of the Base Station?
 Please bring the components closer to the Base Station to see whether this resolves the issue. - 4.
 Power down the Base Station, the Microphones, the Dialer, and the Speaker.
 Now power up the Base Station.
 Once the Base Station is powered up (double green flashes of the Status LED), power up the Dialer, and then the Microphones and the Speaker.
 The components should now connect to the Base Station. - 5.
 If the components still do not connect to the Base Station, please re-pair the components that have not connected to the Base Station, beginning with the Dialer.
-How to pair the components is explained on page42. - 6.
-If the components still do not connect to the Base Station, please contact Revolabs support.
+Pair of components to the Base Station is explained on page 42. - 6.
+If the components still do not connect to the Base Station, please contact Yamaha Unified Communications support.